content-strategy-forum/csf-glossary/interface-text.md

 ---
 published: true
 layout: definition

-fig_alt: "A placeholder.
-Huzza!"
-fig_caption: "A belle figure of mysterious nature."
-fig_slug: placeholder

 issue_id: 9

-term: "Interface text"
+title: "Interface text"
-term_slug: interface-text
+title_slug: interface-text

+tags:
-meta_description: "Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
+description: "Short strings of text (1-5 words) used in digital interfaces to guide exploration, text input, personalization, and the like.
 Not the same as microcopy."

 summary: "The auxiliary text elements used in interface design — headers, labels, feedback messages, menu items, et cetera — that help people navigate and use application interfaces, whether for websites, mobile applications, kiosks, wearable devices, appliance panels, analog/digital dashboards or what have you."